-Gitte Sætre's oeuvre deals with current and relevant issues, such as climate change, neoliberal ideological patterns, as well as cultural radicalism.
-Her body of work is characterized by the weight of contemporary society, yet opening room for humor and quiet reflection.
-Her work investigates roles and positions through generations, related to philosophical questions like forgiveness, guilt and freedom within the close family sphere, and into the sphere of national and international politics
+Gitte Sætre is a multidisciplinary artist working with dialogue-based art, performance, photography, video, and sound.
+Sætre's oeuvre deals with current and relevant issues, such as climate change, neoliberal ideological patterns, and cultural radicalism.
+Her body of work is characterized by the weight of contemporary society yet opens room for humor and quiet reflection.
+Her work investigates roles and positions through generations, related to philosophical questions like forgiveness, guilt, and freedom within the immediate family sphere and into the sphere of national and international politics.

 Currently, she is working on a production called Commission of the Good Solutions with seven women at the National Theater in Bergen.
 For more info about this, have a look here.During covid lockdown, she produced, together with her partner Frans Jacobi, the hybrid web-tv series Are You Ready in seven episodes.
 Are You Ready? was a part of the Nature as Infrastructure, a virtual program curated by the Copenhagen-based artist collective The Winter Office (TWO).
 Organized within the frame of Manifesta 13.